tristanic/isolde/isolde/docs/source/tutorials/intro/isolde_intro.rst

 Interacting with the model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Now, try tugging on an atom using the right mouse button.
+Now, try tugging on a non-hydrogen atom using the right mouse button.

 .. figure:: images/tugging.jpg

+*(Hydrogen atoms are not tuggable in ISOLDE.
+It turns out that they are so
+light and mobile that making them tuggable is more trouble than it's worth:
+large tugging forces on a hydrogen can cause dramatic instabilities, while
+forces weak enough to avoid the problem are too weak to do much of anything.)*

 This should result in something like the above.
 There are a few things to note
 here: